-Happy Little Ghost Sugar Cookies – bite-sized, deliciously cute decorated sugar cookies that just scream sweetness with their happy little faces; you’ll be in the Halloween spirit with these ghoulish cutouts!
-Boo!
+Happy Little Ghost Sugar Cookies - bite-sized, deliciously cute, Halloween cutout cookies that scream sweetness with their happy little ghoulish faces.

 It has long been on my baking wish list and my bucket list to perfect my decorated sugar cookie.
 This has so many meanings to me, and I’ll be getting into it in a little series I am going to be starting in the New Year.
 Yeah, that is all the teaser you’re going to get, but I promise you won’t want to miss it!

 I digress (as usual); I’ve been dying to make these super cute little guys.
 They are SO totes adorbs with their little smiling faces that I just had to name them Happy Little Ghost Sugar Cookies.
 They remind me of those ghosts in Pac-Man, except they are white and happier.

 These Happy Little Ghosts Sugar Cookies are on the easier side to make and are great for beginner cookie decorators.
 They are made using a mini tulip cookie cutter (another cookie cutter option), my fav royal icing, and a black food marker.